leeper/opinioncourse/index.md

 | [Correlation and Regression](Assignments/ProblemSet3.html) | Jan.
 31 |
 | [Experimentation](Assignments/ProblemSet4.html) | Feb.
 7 |

-The problem sets take the form of "replication" activities, in which the data from a published research article is made available and students are asked to reproduce the results of the paper from the original data and explain the logical of the underlying methods.
-The problem sets are mandatory but are not marked.
+The problem sets are "mandatory" (meaning encouraged but optional) and are not marked.
 Please treat them as an opportunity to self-evaluate and learn and to approach the instructor with any hesitations you may have.
 Collaboration is allowed, but each student should submit an individual assignment.
 Marking rubrics will be provided.

 ## Reading Week Activities